Iowa Bankers Mortgage Corporation (IBMC) offers the following options:

 If you don’t qualify for any other loss mitigation alternatives and you don’t have any additional liens against your property, you may be able to deed the property directly to the investor to avoid foreclosure.
 You’ll need to complete and send in a Loss Mitigation Packet for review with copies of your two most recent pay stubs to verify your income.

-It will remain on your credit report for 7 years.
+It will remain on your credit report for up to 7 years.